geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 	- Uncheck the **Require this user to change their password when they first sign in** checkbox

-5. Select **Next**.
+6. Select **Next**.

-6. In the **Assign product licenses** window, enter the following information:
+7. In the **Assign product licenses** window, enter the following information:

 	- Select location: **United States**

 	- Licenses: Under **Assign user a product license**, select **Office 365 E5**

-7. Select **Next.**
+8. Select **Next.**

-8. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**
+9. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

-9. In the **Roles information** that appears, select **Admin center access**.
-By doing so, the primary Microsoft 365 administrator roles are now displayed below this option and are available to be assigned. **Note:** All of the admin roles will be displayed if you select **Show all by category**.
-For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of primary roles.
+10. In the **Roles information** that appears, select **Admin center access**.
+By doing so, the most commonly used Microsoft 365 administrator roles are displayed below this option and are available to be assigned.

+	**Note:** All of the admin roles will be displayed if you select **Show all by category**.
+For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.

-10. Select **Global admin** and then select **Next**.
+11. Select **Global admin** and then select **Next**.

-11. On the **You’re almost done – review and finish adding** window, review your selections.
+12. On the **You’re almost done – review and finish adding** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

-12. On the **Holly Spencer has been added** page, select **Close.** If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.
+13. On the **Holly Spencer has been added** page, select **Close.** If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-13. Repeat steps 2-12 to add the following users with all the same data that was assigned to Holly, with the following exceptions: **Do NOT assign a role to any of the following users, and of this group, you should only assign a license to Alan Yoo.
-Alan and Holly should be the only users assigned a license (in both cases, an Office 365 E5 license).** <br/>

-	**Licenses.** For Alan, you should assign an **Office 365 E5** license on the **Assign product licenses** page; he must be licensed for a later lab.
-For the remaining users, select the **Create user without product license (not recommended)** option on the **Assign product licenses** page. <br/>

-	**Roles.** By default, a user is assigned **User (no admin center access)**; this will be sufficient for these users for now.
-In the next lab, you will assign roles to the users.
-So when you reach the **Optional settings** window, select **Next** to bypass assigning a role.

-    **Domain:** When you enter the **Username** for each of these users, make sure that in the domain field, you select the **M365xZZZZZZ.onmicrosoft.com** domain, just as you did when you created Holly’s user account record.
-The domain field will be prefilled with the accepted **XXYYZZa.xxxCustomDomainxxx.xxx** on-premises domain that you previously created; however, since the purpose of this task is to create Microsoft 365 user accounts, you must instead select the **M365xZZZZZZ.onmicrosoft.com** cloud domain (where ZZZZZZ is your tenant ID provided by your lab hosting provider).

-	- **Alan Yoo** with username **Alan**

-	- **Ada Russell** with username **Ada**

-	- **Adam Hobbs** with username **Adam**

-	- **Libby Hayward** with username **Libby**

-    - **Laura Atkins** with username **Laura**

-14. Once you have added all the user accounts, review the users in the list of **Active users**.
-Specifically, review the username assigned to each new user account to verify that you assigned each user to the **M365xZZZZZZ.onmicrosoft.com** domain.

-	- If all new users were assigned to the **M365xZZZZZZ.onmicrosoft.com** domain, then proceed to the next step.

-	- However, if any of the new users has a username that references the **XXYYZZa.xxxCustomDomainxxx.xxx** domain, you must change it to instead reference the **M365xZZZZZZ.onmicrosoft.com** domain.
-To do this, select the inverted elipsis icon **(More actions)** that appears to the left of the user's username value.
-In the menu that appears, select **Edit username**.
-In the **Manage username** window that appears, select the domain drop-down arrow, select the **M365xZZZZZZ.onmicrosoft.com** domain, select **Save changes**, and then close the window.

-15. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.
+14. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Create and Manage Groups

-In the prior task, you added several new Microsoft 365 user accounts.
 In this task, you will create two new groups and then manage the groups by assigning users to them.
 You will also analyze the effect on group members when you delete a group.

 1. On the LON-DC1 VM, in the **Microsoft 365 admin center**, select **Groups** in the navigation pane on the left, and then under it, select **Groups**.